 Apply

-The process for joining the Emergency Services Chaplaincy (SA)
+The process for undertaking the Emergency Services Chaplaincy (SA)

 The calling of the Emergency Services Chaplaincy (SA) – ESC(SA) is as set out in our Vision and Mission Statement on the “About Us” Page.